Bjoern-Hegstam/shopping-list-js/README.md

 Next step
 ---------

+* Simplify data format for API.
   * Checkout frisby for migrating postman tests to pure code

-* Convert server-side code to ES6, checkout babel for client-side js
+* Convert server-side code to ES6, checkout babel for client-side js?

 * Implement DELETE /api/shopping_list/1/cart

-* Keep extracting common actions
-  * delete
-  * patch

-* Start on shopping list view
-  * Show shopping list with contents
-  * Tap on item in list to toggle status (in basked/not in basket)
-  * Button for removing item from list

 * Add option to add item type to shopping list
   * from existing item types
   * or from a newly created item type

+  Would be cool to do the, not uncommon feature, where you start with a dropdown with a selection of the most common item types.
+Then you can type to narrow down the selection.